 - 1. Some experience of contributing to research grant applications. - 2.
 Some experience of teaching and assessment. - 3.
 Some experience of supervising and supporting junior researchers and/or research degree students, and non-academic staff. - 4.
-A research degree in a social science subject including economics. - 5.
-Experience of undertaking research into organizational aspects of health and/or social care in England. - 6.
-Experience of synthesizing evidence from a variety of sources including peer reviewed papers.
+Interest in casual inference methods.